Necessary and Sufficient Watermark for Large Language Models: Proposed Method

 \subsection{Linear Time Algorithm for Necessary and Sufficient Watermark}

-In the previous section, by combining dynamic programming and beam search, we proposed an algorithm to solve the NS-Watermark with time complexity of $\mathcal{O}(\gamma k T_{\text{max}}^2)$.
-However, because LLMs have an extremely large number of parameters, Alg.~\ref{alg:ns_watermark} still cannot be used in practice due to its expensive time complexity.
-To address this issue, we propose approximation methods to reduce the time complexity of Alg.~\ref{alg:ns_watermark} to linear.
+Algorithm~\ref{alg:ns_watermark} in the previous section has the time complexity of $\mathcal{O}(\gamma k T_{\text{max}}^2)$, which is practically not suitable for LLMs with an extremely large number of parameters.
+We resort to an approximation and reduce the time complexity to linear.

 The major bottleneck of the quadratic time complexity in $T_{\text{max}}$ is that Alg.~\ref{alg:ns_watermark} requires us to fill the entire table $\mT[t][g]$ for all $(t, g) \in \{(t,g) \mid 1 \leq t \leq T_{\text{max}}, 0 \leq g \leq \min \{ t-1, G_{\text{max}} \} \}$.
-This aims at taking into account generated texts in which many green words appear \emph{locally}, because the constraint in Eq.~\eqref{eq:ns_watermark} only restricts the green words to appear above a certain number in generated texts.
-To reduce this time complexity, we propose imposing an additional constraint on the generated texts such that the green words appear \emph{periodically} in generated texts.
-Technically, it is challenging because, as shown in Eq.~\eqref{eq:ns_watermark}, the proportion of green words appearing in the generated text depends on its length $T$, which is unknown until it is generated.
-For instance, if a given prompt is a closed-ended question, the length of a generated text is short, and the proportion of green words needs to be large.
-On the other hand, when LLMs generate news articles, the generated text becomes long, and the proportion of green words can be reduced.
+This allows generated texts to contain many green words \emph{locally} because the constraint in Eq.~\eqref{eq:ns_watermark} only restricts the green words to appear above a certain number in generated texts.
+To reduce this computation, we additionally impose a constraint such that the green words appear \emph{periodically} in generated texts.
+Technically, it is challenging because the proportion of green words appearing in the generated text depends on its length $T$ as in Eq.~\eqref{eq:ns_watermark}, which is unknown a priori.
+For instance, a generated text is typically short for a closed-ended question, and the proportion of green words needs to be large.
+By contrast, generated texts tend to be long for news articles, and the proportion of green words can be reduced.
 Thus, to make green words appear periodically in the generated text, we need to estimate the length of the generated text before generating it.

 To estimate the text length, we leverage the observation that the length of generated texts remains almost the same regardless of watermarks because the text length is generally determined by the content of the generated texts, i.e., the prompt.
 Inspired by this observation, we propose generating the texts without watermarks using the conventional beam search, obtaining the length of generated text $\widehat{T}$, and generating text with watermarks by solving the following problem: